HASEL-UZH/PersonalAnalytics/README.md

 - December, 2016: Started working on integrating several other biometric sensors (Polar, Garmin, Fitbit) (on the 'biometrics' branch).
 The PolarTracker and GarminTracker are available and stable on the master branch.
 GarminTracker is still in development.
 - February, 2017: Integrated the (privately developed) [FlowLight](https://www.andre-meyer.ch/flowlight) to avoid interruptions at inopportune moments.
 It has since then been removed from the repository, as it was licensed to [Embrava](https://embrava.com/pages/flow).
 - March, 2017: Started working on task type detection (on the 'taskdetection' branch), still in development.
-- June, 2018: [Rohit Kaushik](https://github.com/rohangoel96) (master student at BITS Pilani, India) started working on a SlackTracker.
+- June, 2018: [Rohit Kaushik](https://github.com/kaushik-rohit) (bachelor student at BITS Pilani, India) started working on a SlackTracker.
 - July, 2018: [Chris Satterfield](https://github.com/csatterfield) (master student at University of British Columbia, Canada) started integrating his port from Windows to Mac.
 Expected availability in October, 2018.